telerik/kendo-angular-samples/grid-firebase/README.md

+##  This repository is no longer updated.
+To access the current version, refer to the [`kendo-angular` repository](https://github.com/telerik/kendo-angular/tree/master/examples/projects/grid-firebase).

 # Kendo UI for Angular Grid - CRUD with Firebase

 This repository demonstrates a Kendo Ui for Angular Grid in edit mode using Google's realtime [firebase](https://firebase.google.com/) database.